michael-sumner/go-make-things/content/resume/_index.md

 - Built a lightning fast front-end, with a CMS, ecommerce solution, and donation platform.
 - Integrated pet management software with website to automatically display adoptable dogs and adoption forms, making it easier to match potential adopters with dogs in need of a home.
-- Annual donation revenue doubled.
-- PAWS was featured in an HBO documentary about shelters and rescues.
+- Annual donation revenue doubled, web traffic grew substantially, and PAWS was featured in an HBO documentary about shelters and rescues.
-- Web traffic is up 4.7x, and mobile traffic is 27x higher.

 <div class="padding-top-small padding-bottom">{{<testimonial for="paws" photo="true">}}</div>